open/close all folders

 - Jewish Mother: Briefly takes on the characteristics of one while trying to cook a lot of Jewish food for Jewish Singles Night.Kramer: (to Jerry) "Eat!
 Eat!
 You're nothing but skin and bones!"

 - Kindhearted Simpleton: The only person who cares about his fellow human beings in the franchise... and is portrayed as an idiot by Larry David because of it.

-- Last Name Basis: Even after his name is discovered, everyone still calls him "Kramer" in later episodes.
+- Last-Name Basis: Even after his first name is discovered, everyone still calls him "Kramer" in later episodes.